 All electric bikes have pedals, and their motors can’t exceed 750 watts of output.
-These power bikes are separated into three different classes based on how the motor works and how fast they can go under motor power.
+E-bikes are separated into three different classes based on how the motor works and how fast they can go under motor power.

 On pedal-assisted electric bikes, the motor provides assistance only while the rider is pedaling.